YezenRashid/Coding-Problems/Sorting Algorithms (C++)/README.md

-These are sorting algorithms written in C++
+These are sorting algorithms written in C++.
+Use the driver to select an algorithm to sort a randomly generated interger array.

 This program includes:
 - MergeSort